tomvothecoder/python-template-repo/README.rst

 1. Run ``pre-commit`` for formatting, linting, and type checking
 2. Build conda CI/CD environment with different Python versions, build and install the package, and run unit test suite with ``pytest``

+Here's an example of GitHub Actions in "action": https://github.com/tomvothecoder/python-template-repo/actions

 *To save time and resources on build cycles, GitHub Actions has been configured to automatically skip jobs instead of re-executing based on the files that are committed.
 For